canosin46/canosin46/README.md

 - 📫 How to reach me **www.linkedin.com/in/bilal-can-sinaci-c46**

-- ⚡ I am interested in **psychology, politics, singing, playing guitar, nature.**
+- ⚡ I am interested in **psychology, politics, singing, playing guitar, travelling and nature.**

 <p align="left">
 </p>